Tag Archives: climate impacts

 1988 Shell Confidential Report “The Greenhouse Effect”

-This 1988 Shell report, discovered by Jelmer Mommers of De Correspondent, shines light on what the company knew about climate science, its own role in driving global CO2 emissions, the range of potential political and social responses to a warming world.
-The confidential report, “The Greenhouse Effect,” was authored by members of Shell’s Greenhouse Effect […]
+Summary This 1988 Shell report, discovered by Jelmer Mommers of De Correspondent, shines light on what the company knew about climate science, its own role in driving global CO2 emissions, the range of potential political and social responses to a warming world.
+The confidential report, “The Greenhouse Effect,” was authored by members of Shell’s Greenhouse […]

 1982 Exxon speech “Inventing the Future: Energy and the CO2 ‘Greenhouse’ Effect”

-This is a speech to a 1982 gathering of climate scientists at the Lamont-Doherty Geophysical Observatory by Dr. E. E. David, Jr., president of the Exxon Research and Engineering Company, regarding the “greenhouse effect,” i.e. climate change, and the importance of scientific research in figuring out how to respond to it – how to “invent […]
+Summary This is a speech to a 1982 gathering of climate scientists at the Lamont-Doherty Geophysical Observatory by Dr. E. E. David, Jr., president of the Exxon Research and Engineering Company, regarding the “greenhouse effect,” i.e. climate change, and the importance of scientific research in figuring out how to respond to it – how to […]

 1981 Exxon Memo on Possible Emission Consequences of Fossil Fuel Consumption

-August 18, 1981 memo from Exxon’s Roger Cohen to Exxon’s Werner Glass with comments about Glass’ draft report on possible consequences of fossil fuel consumption out to 2030.
-Cohen writes that it is very likely “we will unambiguously recognize the threat by the year 2000 because of advances in climate modeling and the beginning of real […]
+Summary August 18, 1981 memo from Exxon’s Roger Cohen to Exxon’s Werner Glass with comments about Glass’ draft report on possible consequences of fossil fuel consumption out to 2030.
+Cohen writes that it is very likely “we will unambiguously recognize the threat by the year 2000 because of advances in climate modeling and the beginning of […]

 1981 Internal Exxon “CO2 Position Statement”

-On May 15, 1981, Henry Shaw, a manager with Exxon Research & Engineering’s Technology Feasibility center, sent a “Preliminary Statement of Exxon’s Position on the Growth of Atmospheric Carbon Dioxide” to Edward.
+Summary On May 15, 1981, Henry Shaw, a manager with Exxon Research & Engineering’s Technology Feasibility center, sent a “Preliminary Statement of Exxon’s Position on the Growth of Atmospheric Carbon Dioxide” to Edward.
 E David Jr., president of the Exxon Research and Engineering Company.
-The inter-office correspondence outlined Exxon’s “current position on the CO2 Greenhouse effect” […]
+The inter-office correspondence outlined Exxon’s “current position on the CO2 Greenhouse […]

 1980 National Commission on Air Quality Carbon Dioxide Workshop

-As first brought to light by Nathaniel Rich’s NYT magazine article “Losing Earth,” this document is a transcript of a 1980 meeting held by the National Commission on Air Quality (NCAQ).
-The meeting, requested by Congress, was held to discuss the societal implications of climate change in order to address problems “from increased carbon dioxide emissions.” […]
+Summary This pair of documents is a transcript of a 1980 meeting held by the National Commission on Air Quality (NCAQ), as first reported by Nathaniel Rich’s New York Times Magazine article “Losing Earth.”
+The meeting, requested by Congress, was held to discuss the societal implications of climate change in order to address problems “from increased […]

 1979 Climate Research Board: “Carbon Dioxide and Climate: A Scientific Assessment”

-At the request of President Carter’s Executive Office, the National Academy of Sciences convened the Climate Research Board to assess the scientific basis for “future climatic changes resulting from man-made releases of carbon dioxide into the atmosphere.”
-The study concludes that at the present rate of carbon emissions the global surface will warm 2 to […]
+Summary At the request of President Carter’s Executive Office, the National Academy of Sciences convened the Climate Research Board to assess the scientific basis for “future climatic changes resulting from man-made releases of carbon dioxide into the atmosphere.”
+The study concludes that at the present rate of carbon emissions the global surface will warm 2 […]

 1970 Imperial Oil report, “Pollution Is Everybody’s Business”

-Details found in a 1970 report, “Pollution Is Everybody’s Business,” authored by H.R.
+Summary Details found in a 1970 report, “Pollution Is Everybody’s Business,” authored by H.R.
 Holland, a Chemical Engineer responsible for environmental protection in Imperial Oil’s engineering division, suggests Exxon was aware as early as the late 1960s that global emissions of CO2 from combustion was a chief pollution concern affecting global ecology.
-Holland wrote: “Since pollution means disaster to the […]
+Holland wrote: “Since pollution means disaster to […]

 1965 President’s Science Advisory Committee Report on Atmospheric Carbon Dioxide

-“Restoring the Quality of Our Environment” is a comprehensive report by President Lyndon B. Johnson’s Science Advisory Committee which warns of the impacts of pollution and humanity’s role in addressing the future.
+Summary “Restoring the Quality of Our Environment” is a comprehensive report by President Lyndon B. Johnson’s Science Advisory Committee which warns of the impacts of pollution and humanity’s role in addressing the future.
 The panel suggests “economic incentives to discourage pollution” in which “special taxes would be levied against polluters.”
-The Committee reports on a wide […]
+The Committee reports on a […]